A guidebook for software development life cycle (SDLC) methodologies written by a software delivery expert.

 On Wikipedia, DevOps is defined as “a set of practices that combines software development and IT operations.
 It aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
 DevOps is complementary with Agile software development; several DevOps aspects came from Agile methodology.”

 The DevOps movement started around 2008.
-Constant pressure to make rapid changes plus the emergence of a new wave of infrastructure automation allowed non-specialists to enter the space and highlighted the need for cross-functional collaboration.
+The constant pressure to make rapid changes plus the emergence of a new wave of infrastructure automation allowed non-specialists to enter the space and highlighted the need for cross-functional collaboration.

-New expectations around delivering more-regular software changes was a big motivation for creating DevOps.
-Desktop applications were being replaced by web and mobile applications, and instead of delivering physical media (CDs or DVDs) companies began providing Software as a Service (SaaS) over the web.
+New expectations around delivering more-regular software changes were a big motivation for creating DevOps.
+Desktop applications were being replaced by web and mobile applications, and instead of delivering physical media (CDs or DVDs), companies began providing Software as a Service (SaaS) over the web.
 As the industry’s challenges evolved, DevOps offered a solution.

 SDLC methodologies have changed dramatically since the decades of Waterfall method dominance.
 These changes began intensifying in the 1990s as developers scrambled to find a method that would eliminate the shortcomings of Waterfall, exploring options like Spiral, V-Shape, Iterative, and Prototype.
 But as the new millennium arrived, software developers began to realize that Agile provided the flexibility and scalability that software organizations required.
 Agile has since been enhanced by frameworks that extend its principles into every aspect of product and software development, from ideation to deployment.